Zejula (Niraparib)

 What If You Miss a Dose?

-Important: Never double dose to make up for a missed dose – this increases the risk of side effects
+Important: Never double the dose to compensate for a missed dose.

 Available Tablet Strengths